-This driving motivation helps the injury victim in litigation, but hurts the victim in the pre-suit negotiations.
+This driving motivation helps the injury victim in litigation but hurts the victim in the pre-suit negotiations.
 Why?
-The adjuster who is making recommendations on the settlement value of the case had better be right if the case is going to trial.
-If the verdict is higher than expected and in excess of the policy limits, then that claim is going to be audited.
-Did the adjuster pull out all of the relevant facts and make the proper evaluation?
+The adjuster who is making recommendations on the settlement value of the case had better be right if the case will go to trial.
+If the verdict is higher than expected and in excess of the policy limits, then that claim will be audited.
+Did the adjuster pull out all the relevant facts and make the proper evaluation?
 This causes the adjuster to inflate the value of a claim as trial nears.
-(It also, parenthetically, motivates the defense lawyer to puff up the plaintiff’s case so she has cover if the jury makes a large compensation award).
+(It also, parenthetically, motivates the defense lawyer to puff up the plaintiff’s case, so she has cover if the jury makes a large compensation award).

 Give the Adjuster His Power